-Kao Collins offers a large selection of high-speed LED inks for Piezo DOD printheads.
-Formulated as a low-energy, low-heat, and eco-friendly ink option, Tesla LED curable ink provides an alternative to more traditional inks cured with arc lamps.
-Tesla LED curable inks are used for Piezo DOD printheads and have the versatility to be used for a variety of different print jobs.
+Kao Collins offers many high-speed LED inks for Piezo DOD printheads.
+As a low-energy, low-heat, and eco-friendly option, Tesla LED curable ink provides an alternative to more traditional inks cured with arc lamps.
+Tesla LED curable inks are used for Piezo DOD printheads and have the versatility to be used for various print jobs.

-LED curable CMYKLcLmW ink sets are available for a wide variety of substrates, but spot colors and custom ink solutions are also options.
+Our curable CMYKLcLmW ink sets are available for various substrates, but spot colors and custom ink solutions are also options.

 FLEXAR ink is available in UV-curable and LED-curable formulations, producing superior printing results for the fast-growing thermoforming industry.
 The ink offers durable, vibrant colors for printing on the most common thermoformable substrate materials.
-FLEXAR can be used for printing plastic materials used in vacuum forming, pressure forming, or drape forming processes.
+FLEXAR can be used to print plastic materials in vacuum forming, pressure forming, or drape forming processes.